-The angle of the levers can also be adjusted – this involves loosening the clamp bolt (don’t unscrew it fully).
-What you’re aiming for here is a straight line down your child’s forearms, wrist and fingers when on the brakes, so make sure there’s no kink in their wrist.
+You can also adjust the angle of the levers.
+This involves loosening the clamp bolt (but don't unscrew it fully).
+What you’re aiming for here is a straight line down your child’s forearms, wrist and fingers when on the brakes, so make sure there's no kink in their wrist.
 This retains a natural position for their wrist and will mean their hands won’t go to sleep while riding.

-Your child should be able to reach the gear shifter comfortably without having to strain their thumb and index finger.
+Your child should be able to reach the gear shifter comfortably without having to strain their thumb.
 If they are unable to do this, loosen the screw of the shifter clamp and move the lever along the bars until it is optimally placed.
-Don’t forget to re-tighten it in place!
+Don't forget to re-tighten it in place!

-- Riser: Given their sweeping form, the bar ends on riser bars are higher than the stem.
-This means your kid’s hands are also higher, leading to a more upright riding position.
-On steep sections, this results in more control and comfort.
+- Riser: A sweeping form with the bar ends that are higher than the stem.
+This means your kid's hands are also higher, leading to a more upright riding position.
+You get great control and more comfort on steep sections.

 - Flat bars: The opposite of riser bars.
-The linear design keeps the front end and the cockpit low to the ground, which ensures very good grip on flat trails.
+The linear design keeps the front end low to the ground, which ensures very good grip on flat trails.

 - Backsweep: By sweeping the bars back towards the rider, the distance between the saddle and the bars is reduced so your child has a shorter reach.
 This results in a more relaxed and ergonomic position.

-So, what’s the correct position for your child’s bars and saddle, and how to find it?
+So, what's the correct position (angle and height) for your child's bars and saddle, and how to find it?

-It’s important that your child can reach the bars without over-stretching; their arms should have a very slight bend in your child's arms as they hold the handlebars.
+You should aim for a very slight bend in your child's arms as they hold the handlebars.
 Aim for an angle of roughly 45 degrees for their upper body, and have their upper arms at 90 to 100 degrees from the body.

 The stem is the key piece when it comes to adjusting the height of the bars.
 Most stems can be fitted in two ways: negatively (with a downward slant) or positively.
 Both of our mountain bikes – the woom OFF and the woom OFF AIR – are built with this flip-flop system, allowing you to further tune the bike set-up to suit your child.

 You can also adjust the angle of the bars by altering the stem.
 To do so, loosen the clamp bolt a little (not fully) and rotate the bars a few degrees within the stem.
-As with the brake levers, the correct position results in a straight line from the forearm to the fingers.
+As with the brake levers, the correct position will look like a straight line from the forearm to the fingers.
 To achieve the optimal position on the bike, there's another key contact point between bike and rider that we need to look at:

 A comfortable riding position is crucial for a good time on the bike – in terms of performance, pleasure and safety.
 Here's how to find the right height:

 - Going high: For kids with more experience, you can set the saddle in a more advanced position, especially for flat sections and climbs.
-Hold onto the bike firmly while they sit on the saddle.
-Turn the pedals so that you’re at the lowest point of the revolution with the cranks at six o’clock.
+Hold onto the bike firmly while your child sits on the saddle.
+Ask them to put their feet on the pedals, with the ball of their feet over the centre.
 Now position the saddle at such a height that the leg on the lowest pedal has a very slight bend in it.
 This will protect the knee from excessive strain while still enabling your child to put power into the pedals.

 - Saddle tilt: The saddle should be positioned as evenly as possibly to avoid any imbalances in pressure.
 Encourage your child to give feedback as to what feels best, so try out different tilts if needed.